Central Tablelands Weather

 Central Tablelands Forecast

-Saturday Sunny.
-Winds E/NE 15 to 20 km/h shifting W/NW 15 to 25 km/h in the morning then becoming light in the evening.
+Wednesday Mostly sunny morning.
+Patchy fog at night.
+Winds W/NW 20 to 30 km/h tending W/SW 15 to 25 km/h early in the morning then becoming light in the middle of the day.

 Central Tablelands Weather Forecasts